Design News TOP 40 from around the World. A daily eclectic mix of some of the best design news from around the world.

 We are generally accustomed to thinking of 19th century photography as quite static and rigid, and for much of its early history, technical limitations ensured that it was.
 Portraiture especially presented a challenge to early photographers, since it involved subjects who wanted, or needed, to move, while long exposure times called for maximum stillness.

 Dezeen has teamed up with the Design Museum to give five readers a chance to win a book celebrating 10 years of its Designs of the Year awards.
+This competition has now closed.
+Winners will be announced shortly.
 Designs of our Time – 10 Years of Designs of the Year catalogues every nominee from the past decade.

 This past summer, Macnaughton and Werhun launched Mentorly, a website that connects creatives looking for guidance (or mentees, in the site’s parlance) to established members of their fields (or mentors).
 The company is the first of its kind in its focus on artists and other creatives, and since its launch has amassed 515 users-a number growing by the day.